 Features of Good Tent Camping Destinations

-1. Safety: Entrance control station; locked gate at night; frequent security patrols; enforced rules prohibiting unleashed dogs, speeding, noise & disorderly behavior; at least one host or resident manager for every 50 campsites; at least 20 other families in the campground; posted after hours emergency phone numbers; and strong cell phone signal strength or a pay phone in the campground.
-To assess safety, look for large (more than 50 campsites) and popular state and federal campgrounds.
-To assess popularity, visit the park's reservation page and determine the number of campsites that have been reserved for an upcomming summer weekend - and also an upcomming holiday weekend.
-Also read reviews and view photos posted on the web.
+1. Safety: To assess safety, select large (more than 40 campsites) and popular state and federal campgrounds.
+To assess popularity, visit the park's reservation page and determine the number of campsites that have been reserved for an upcomming summer weekend - and also for an upcomming holiday weekend.
+Read reviews and view photos posted on the web.
+Look for entrance control station; locked gate at night; frequent security patrols; enforced rules prohibiting unleashed dogs, speeding, noise & disorderly behavior; at least one host or resident manager for every 50 campsites; at least 20 other families in the campground; posted after hours emergency phone numbers; and strong cell phone signal strength or a pay phone in the campground.
 Although a few county, municipal, and private campgrounds are safe, investigate carefully before spending the night in them.
 Avoid small and remote campgrounds that do not accept reservations and campgrounds that have few reserved campsites.

 2. Location: Campgrounds located near popular vacation/tourist attractions make great base camp destinations - but these campgrounds fill quickly.
 Reserve these sites several months ahead.
 Campgrounds located near major highway routes offer economical places to spend the night enroute to your final destination.
 If you travel on weekdays, you can usually find available campsites sites for one night - even in the most popular campgrounds.
 If your final destination is more than 400 miles from your home, use maps and internet sites to find large popular campgrounds located 300 to 400 miles along your travel route.
 Just set up the few essentials needed for a comfortable night's sleep so you can pack quickly the next morning and get an early start.

-3. Campground Amenities: Spacious bathrooms with hot water, sinks with adjacent countertops, flush toilets, & showers; potable water spigots located near each campsite; electrical outlets located near each campsite; grey water disposal stations, convenient garbage/recycle disposal area; camp/convenience store, Laundromat, WiFi area, TV viewing room.
+3. Campground Amenities: Paved roads and parking pads near each campsite, spacious bathrooms with hot water, sinks with adjacent countertops, flush toilets, & showers; potable water spigots located near each campsite; electrical outlets for recharging electrical devises; grey water disposal stations, clean garbage disposal - recycle area; convenient camp or convenience store, Laundromat, WiFi reception area, TV viewing room.

-5. Campsite Features: Large, level, dispersed, shady sites with at least 700 square feet of grass, dirt, or crushed stone surface.
+5. Campsite Features: Large, level, dispersed, shady sites with at least 800 square feet of usable grass, dirt, or crushed stone surface.
 Ideally, each campsite should have an elevated crushed-stone tent pad to avoid flooding in rainy weather.
-Campsites should have at least 20-foot buffer zones between adjacent campsites and several trees for providing afternoon shade and hanging hammocks, tarps, and clotheslines.
-They should also have sturdy picnic tables that can be moved about the campsite and fire rings with adjustable height cooking grates.
-Pedestal grills, electrical outlets, and potable water supply would be ideal.
+Campsites should also have at least 20-foot vegetated buffer zones between adjacent campsites and several trees for providing afternoon shade and hanging hammocks, tarps, and clotheslines.
+In addition, they should have sturdy picnic tables that can be moved about the campsite and fire rings with adjustable height cooking grates.
+Pedestal grills, electrical outlets, and potable water supply would be extra nice to have.

 7. Recreational Opportunities: Consider opportunities inside and just outside the park.
 A swimming area (pool or beach) is important in the hot summer months.
 Other desirable recreational opportunities include boat/canoe rentals, dirt or gravel trails for hiking and mountain biking, smooth surface trails for biking, large recreation fields, volleyball courts, horse shoe pits, playgrounds for children, nature centers, interpretative programs, children's activities, fishing piers, disc golf courses, zip lines, amusement parks, museums, concerts, festivals, sporting venues, charter fishing guides, golf courses, live theater, antique stores, shopping areas, and restaurants.